AVEVA/AVEVA-Samples/omf_samples/basic_samples/OMF_API/CSharp/OMF_API/readme.md

 Building a sample with the rest calls directly
 ----------------------------------------------

 The sample does not makes use of the OSIsoft Cloud Services Client Libraries.
-When working in .NET, it is generally recommended that you use the OCS Client Libraries metapackage, OSIsoft.OCSClients.
-The metapackage is a NuGet package available from https://api.nuget.org/v3/index.json.
-The libraries offer a framework of classes that make client development easier.

 The sample also does not use any libraries for connecting to PI.
 Generally a library will be easier to use.